 PMI Global Accreditation Center for Project Management

-BU MET’s MS in Project Management and MS in Computer Information Systems concentration in Project Management are accredited by the Project Management Institute Global Accreditation Center for Project Management Education Programs (GAC).Learn More
+BU MET’s MS in Project Management and MS in Computer Information Systems concentration in IT Project Management are accredited by the Project Management Institute Global Accreditation Center for Project Management Education Programs (GAC).Learn More